 The architecture of Oracle Traffic Director enables it to handle large volumes of application traffic with low latency.
 For high availability, you can set up pairs of Oracle Traffic Director instances for either active-passive or active-active failover.
 As the volume of traffic to your network grows, you can easily scale the environment by reconfiguring Oracle Traffic Director with additional back-end servers to which it can route requests.

-For more information, see Site Guard Administrator's Guide.
+For more information about Oracle Site Guard, see Site Guard Administrator's Guide.

-Active GridLink data sources that use Fast Connection Failover to provide rapid failure detection of Oracle Real Application Clusters (Oracle RAC) nodes, and failover to remaining nodes for continuous connectivity.
-For design considerations when using Active Gridlink in continuous availability architectures, see Data Sources.
-For additional information, see “Using Active GridLink Data Sources” in Administering JDBC Data Sources for Oracle WebLogic Server.
+Active GridLink data sources that use Fast Connection Failover to provide rapid failure detection of Oracle RAC nodes, and failover to remaining nodes for continuous connectivity.
+For more information, see "Using Active GridLink Data Sources" in Administering JDBC Data Sources for Oracle WebLogic Server.

 Logging Last Resource (LLR) transaction optimization which is a performance enhancement option that enables one non-XA resource to participate in a global transaction with the same ACID (atomicity, consistency, isolation, durability) guarantee as XA.
 For more information, see "Logging Last Resource Transaction Optimization" in Developing JTA Applications for Oracle WebLogic Server.